Total Knee Replacement

 What could go wrong?

 Only a few patients experience complications relating to knee replacement surgery – less than 1% of patients acquire a deep infection in the joint.
 Other potential but unlikely complications are blood clots, delayed wound healing, injury to nerves or blood vessels, persistent knee pain and stiffness, and risks of anaesthesia.
-Medications and exercises are prescribed to reduce these risks, however despite this, some patients may not be completely satis-fied with their new knee.
-95% of Total Knee Replacements last 5 years or longer.
+Medications and exercises are prescribed to reduce these risks, however despite this, some patients may not be completely satisfied with their new knee.
+96% of Total Knee Replacements last more than 10 years.
 It is important to discuss risks and voice any concerns you may have with your surgeon before having surgery.